Skip to content

 Eso World

-Your mouth is 40–60× more absorbent than your skin.
-This is the only toothbrush on the UK market built around that — zero adhesive, zero nylon, zero coatings..
-Bamboo toothbrush.
-Boar bristles.
-No glue..
-Made from Moso Bamboo, Boar Bristles, Pressure Fit.
+Your mouth is far more absorbent than your skin.
+Most toothbrushes are still plastic, dye, and glue..
+Bamboo handle, soft boar bristles.
+Every material on the page..
+Bamboo and boar.
+Held by pressure.
+Made from Moso Bamboo, Boar Bristles.
 Free from Nylon-6 bristles, Epoxy resin (BADGE), Polyurethane glue, Hot-melt adhesive (EVA / PUR / SIS), Handle coatings (lacquer / wax).
 Pick up any bamboo toothbrush and try to find out what’s holding the bristles in.
 It won’t be on the packaging.
-96 verified customer reviews, 4.9/5 average. £7.00 with free UK shipping.
+Bamboo and boar bristles, mechanically joined.
+Two materials, not three; we won’t call pressure a “material” to round the number up.
+Composts in a year. {floorPricePerUnit}/each at {topTierLabel}.
+Not for everyone — if you’ve read this far, probably for you.
+98 verified customer reviews, 4.9/5 average. $27.60 — ships internationally from the UK.

 Boar Bristle Toothbrush